butfirstchai.com

 Why without condensed milk?

 An easier method would be to use cocoa powder, butter and sweetened condensed milk.
 Super easy and tasty treat in a jiffy, true to its name.
-But I found this kind melts quickly especially in humid weather.
+But I found this kind melts quickly, especially in humid weather.
 It gets messy to serve and eat, not that I mind.

-The without-condensed-milk version has the warm chocolate sauce that biscuits soak up resulting in soft but firm fudgy slices.
+The without-condensed-milk version has the warm chocolate sauce that biscuits soak up, resulting in soft but firm fudgy slices.
 This does not sweat and melt away when kept outside, unlike the sweetened condensed milk version.

 So, if this is what you are looking for, then let's check what you will need to make this.

 • chocolate: Use the best chocolate you can get.
-I have tried with milk, dark, bittersweet etc. You will need to adjust the sweetness as per the chocolate used.
+I have tried with milk, dark, bittersweet, etc. You will need to adjust the sweetness as per the chocolate used.

 • butter: unsalted

-• cream: I tend to have whipping cream stock but you may use heavy cream or thick cream.
+• cream: I tend to have whipping cream stock, but you may use heavy cream or thick cream.

 • vanilla extract or essence

 • biscuits: Any thin tea biscuits like Marie or milk bikis will work great.
-I found digestive cookies are too thick and would need more chocolate sauce to make up for the fudgy factor.
+I found that digestive cookies are too thick and would need more chocolate sauce to make up for the fudgy factor.

 • pistachios: You can use any choice of nuts.